 Funding levels are determined a number of factors, including the number of participants, global region and other associated costs.
 Please refer to the application process page for your regional funding caps.

 How can I use these funds?
 What type of award is this?

 The funding is delivered as an unrestricted award.
 The funding should be used in ways that best address local educator needs.

 Do you fund university overhead?

 Grants are structured as unrestricted awards and cover direct costs only.
 Google has a strict policy against supporting overhead.
 Indirect costs, administrative costs, and overhead are not considered eligible budget items.

 Who can apply for an Educator PD grant?

 Any PD provider defined as a research institution, university, educational nonprofits such as professional development organizations, school districts or local offices of education.
-You must be dedicated to providing exemplary computer science professional development for teachers in North America, Europe, the Middle East, Africa, China, Australia or New Zealand.
+You must be dedicated to providing exemplary computer science professional development for teachers in Europe, the Middle East, Africa, China, Australia or New Zealand.